friscolt/friscolt.github.io/coffee.md

 **Favorite coffee roasters**

 * [Café de Mi Abuelo](https://es-la.facebook.com/cafedemiabuelo) (San Pedro Cholula), has the best marago crop.
 It is a mild coffee, it lifts your spirits, and *every grain is life.*
-* [Café Tres Gallos](https://es-la.facebook.com/cafe3gallos) (Puebla City), has one of the best house blend of the city.
+* [Café Tres Gallos](https://es-la.facebook.com/cafe3gallos) (Puebla), has one of the best house blend of the city.
 Although it is a little strong (be careful), it has an incredible flavor.

 **Favorite coffee shops**